Board Positions

 Professionally, Gina has been a retail business owner, a nonprofit executive director, and is now self-employed as a business consultant focused on working with small businesses to improve their operational functions.

-Demi Allen, Director
+Demi Allen, Secretary

 Demi was a corporate lawyer in the biotech/pharmaceutical industry for more than 20 years, commuting to work by bike in Seattle for much of that period.
 But the time came when he had to do work more aligned with his passions for active transportation and biking.
 So, he got his MBA in Sustainable Business and took a job as the General Manager for the first bike share system in Seattle.
 He learned a lot from the Pronto experience and moved on to work with JUMP, the shared e-bike provider that was acquired by Uber.
 JUMP showed that e-bikes can play a meaningful role in urban transportation and prompted many people to buy their own e-bike after trying the shared bikes.